ergo-services/ergo/README.md

   - `gen.ProcessOptions` new option:
     - `ProcessFallback` this feature allows forward messages to the fallback process if the process mailbox is full.
 Forwarded messages are wrapping into `gen.MessageFallback` struct.
 Related to issue #96.
   - `gen.SupervisorChildSpec` and `gen.ApplicationChildSpec` got option `gen.ProcessOptions` in order customize options for the spawning child processes.
-* Improved sending messages: methods `gen.Process.Send`, `gen.ServerProcess.Cast`, `gen.ServerProcess.Call` now return `node.ErrProcessIncarnation` if the message is addressed to the process of the previous incarnation (remote node has been restarted).
+* Improved sending messages by etf.Pid or etf.Alias: methods `gen.Process.Send`, `gen.ServerProcess.Cast`, `gen.ServerProcess.Call` now return `node.ErrProcessIncarnation` if a message is sending to the remote process of the previous incarnation (remote node has been restarted).
 * Inroduced new type `gen.EnvKey` for the environment variables
 * All spawned processes now have `node.EnvKeyNode` variable to get access to the `node.Node` value.
 * **Improved performance** of local messaging (**up to 8 times** for some cases)